 - Lectures This class will take a different form than you may be used to.
 I will not lecture for the whole period, if at all.
 You will be responsible for watching pre-recorded lectures online at the course site in Canvas BEFORE coming to class.
 We will spend most of our class time working on problems and exploring the concepts of calculus in small groups.
 There is a lot of research showing that students learn and retain information better in this environment.
 Come to class ready to participate.
 Once again, you NEED to watch the videos and do the lecture quizzes online before you come to class.
-If you do so, then you will ask better questions and you will perform better in the course. - DiscussionDiscussion sections meet once a week on Tuesday or Thursday.
+If you do so, then you will ask better questions and you will perform better in the course. - DiscussionDiscussion sections meet once a week on Tuesdays or Thursdays.
 These meetings give you a valuable opportunity for open discussion of the lecture material and assigned problems in a smaller class setting.
 Attendance in discussion is required as it is where assessment of your skills will take place.
+These assessments typically take the form of quizzes on recent material, of which two will be dropped during the semester.

 However, one period per week is generally not adequate to answer all questions.
 Be sure to take advantage of the opportunities outside of class for additional help.
 Your main resource is your discussion leader.
 He or she will be available during office hours (or by appointment) to answer your questions about the course material.
-Your TA is responsible for grading and recording all quiz and written homework scores.
+Your TA is responsible for grading and recording all quiz scores.
 You must retain all returned papers in case of any discrepancy with your course grade.
 As mentioned above, you should check Canvas regularly and consult with your TA if you have any questions about recorded grades.
 All grade concerns must be taken care of within one week of receiving the score.